dictionaria/teanu/README.md

 </table>

 ## A text in Teanu

+A short text can serve as a sample to illustrate how sentences work in Teanu.
+Interlinear (word-to-word) glosses can help the reader connect these sentences with the grammar sketch provided on this page.

 I collected the following text in May 2005, in the village of Temwo, from Chief †Bartholomew Alungo.

-Chief Alungo explains how young boys are traditionally initiated in the Boys’ Club house ([_**Toplau mwa gete**_](../units/teanu-Toplau_mwa_gete_1)).
-Similar to a boarding school, teenage boys usually live in that house for several years.
+Chief Alungo explained how young boys were traditionally initiated in the Boys’ Club house ([_**Toplau mwa gete**_](../units/teanu-Toplau_mwa_gete_1)).
+In a way reminiscent of a boarding school, teenage boys would live in that house for several years.
+This formative time constituted a transition between childhood ‒ when a young boy lived with his parents ‒ and adulthood ‒ when he'd finally build his own house.
-This short text can serve as a sample to illustrate how sentences are typically organised in Teanu.